apptension/saas-boilerplate/services/docs/docs/notifications.md

 title: Notifications
 ---

 Project is configured with the in-app notifications support out of the box.
 Backend and frontend share the `type` which is a `CONSTANT_CASED` identifier.
+Notifications are handled with GraphQL Subscriptions.

 ## Webapp reference